1975 British Mount Everest Southwest Face expedition: Boardman, Boysen, Burke and Pertemba

 Moving up to Camp 6 Burke had been climbing slowly and was very late in arriving.
-He was weighed down because was working as a cameraman for the BBC and his filming was very important for him as well as for the whole team.
+He was weighed down because he was working as a cameraman for the BBC and his filming was very important for him as well as for the whole team.
 Bonington told Boysen that Burke should stay at Camp 6 next day but when Burke eventually arrived he was able to persuade Bonington to let him continue.
 The following morning all four started the ascent but Boysen's oxygen set soon failed and he lost a crampon and so had to return to the camp.
 Boardman and Pertemba climbed strongly with Burke lagging far behind.
 The pair had reached the South Summit by 11:00 where Pertemba's oxygen blocked in the same way as had Haston's.
 They reached the summit of Everest at just after 13:00 on 26 September.
 There was poor visibility in the wind-driven mist.

 The weather deteriorated further as Boardman and Pertemba descended and the visibility was getting worse.
 To their astonishment they encountered Burke, sitting in the snow, only a few hundred metres from the summit and above the Hillary Step.
 They had been assuming he had rejoined Boysen at camp 6.
 He asked them to return to the summit for him to photograph them but, seeing their reluctance, said he would go by himself to take some photographs and do some filming from the top.
 After agreeing to wait for him at the South Summit they separated.
 After a wait of over 1 1/2 hours in blizzard conditions it was getting dark so at 16:30 the pair started to descend the couloir in the storm.
 They still had oxygen and they were fortunate to find the end of the fixed ropes in the dark.
 At 19:30 they only just managed to rejoin Boysen at Camp 6 with Boardman needing to half-drag Pertemba over the final distance.
 Mick Burke did not return.
 Boardman had frostbite in his feet, Pertemba was snowblind and Boysen got frostbitten hands clearing snow for the 30 hours they were trapped at Camp 6 by the storm.